Choose A Neurofeedback Provider

 Who Offers Neurofeedback?

-Neurofeedback is not yet widespread.
-Luckily a growing number of psychologists, licensed social workers, marriage and family counselors, RN’s, therapists, neuropsychologists and doctors offer it.
-It is also offered by non-health professionals or unlicensed providers, although most states have legalities in place to ensure neurofeedback is done by qualified technicians under appropriate supervision.
+It’s also offered by non-health professionals or unlicensed providers, although most places have legalities in place to ensure neurofeedback is done by qualified technicians under appropriate supervision.

 View our list of neurofeedback providers to choose a qualified neurofeedback practitioner in your area.
-View clinicians by state and contact each provider to ask questions.
-Please tell them you found them at AboutNeurofeedback.
+View clinicians by state or country and contact each provider directly to ask questions.

 Finding Providers On The Web

-Check out the credentials and experience of clinicians before you visit them.
-Ask as many questions as you can.
-No website provides a guarantee of someone’s experience, training, knowledge, or skill at using neurofeedback.
+Check out the credentials and experience of clinicians before you visit them, and ask as many questions as you can.
+No website can provide a guarantee of someone’s experience, training, knowledge, or skill at using neurofeedback.